muchrm/laravel-graylog/README.md

 Adds the current Laravel Request to the message.
 It adds the url, method and ip by default.

 ## Custom processors
-You can define a custom processor by implementing `Swis\Graylog2\Processor\ProcessorInterface`.
+You can define a custom processor by implementing `Muchrm\Graylog\Processor\ProcessorInterface`.
 The result should look something like this:

 ```php
 <?php